readthedocs/ethicalads.io/content/pages/vision.md

     - We geolocate a user's IP address when a request is made and we don't store precise locations or precise IPs for longer than a few days to detect fraud and keep our site secure.

+## Why our ads work

-It's also important to talk about *why* our ads work.
+In addition to how they work, it's also important to talk about *why* our ads work.
+Tracking users is one way to keep ads relevant and make sure they work for advertisers, but it isn't the only way.
+Instead we:

+* Focus on developers.
+Don't try to build another generic ad network for everyone.
+* Partner only with high-quality publishers who also focus on developers.

+By focusing,
-By focusing exclusively on developers, we are able to ensure our ads stay relevant even without tracking and work well for our advertisers.
+we are able to ensure our ads stay relevant even without tracking and work well for our advertisers.
+We also vet every publisher individually to make sure they're a fit for our network and ensure that they bring the kind of audience our advertisers want to reach.

 ## Your data

 At EthicalAds, we take your privacy seriously.
-We've made a number of legally-binding pledges about how we handle data.
+We've made a number of legally-binding pledges about how we handle data starting with our [privacy policy]({filename}/pages/privacy-policy.md).
 We don't want you to just take our word for it, however, so we invite you to take a look at our [code](https://github.com/readthedocs/ethical-ad-server/) as well.